MycroftAI/documentation/_drafts/Mycroft-Documentation.md

 Our documentation, just like our source code, is open source, [and you can contribute to improving it here](https://github.com/MycroftAI/docs-rewrite).
 Alternatively, please rate our documentation and leave comments on how we can improve.

+@TODO The links here won't work yet because they're linking to GitHub; fixing them will be one of the steps of the documentation implementation plan.

 - [Documentation Home](#documentation-home)
   * [About Mycroft](#about-mycroft)
     + [Contributing](#contributing)